edubart/luamon/README.md

 luamon -e js -x "nodejs app.js my args"
 ```

-By default it watches for any file change in the working directory.
+By default it watches for any lua file change in the working directory,
+with option `-e` you can change that.

 ## Help
 ```